 Project leads with the Intensive Care Unit of Saint-Malo Hospital, France, and Umeå Norrlands universitet, Sweden.
-The aim of this project was trying to improve environmental conditions for patients in Intensive Care Units (ICU) by proposing solutions that optimize social contact and prevent sensory and emotional disorientation during and after their stay.
+The goal was to improve environmental conditions in Intensive Care Units (ICUs) by proposing solutions that enhance social connection and reduce sensory and emotional disorientation during and after a patient’s stay.

 How can one treat and care for a patient in the Intensive Care Unit, without creating a persistent cognitive impairment?